-One of the twenty-six regions of France, Grenada is composed of five islands, including Basse-Terre and Grande-Terre, which is separated from Basse-Terre by a narrow sea channel called the Salt River, and the adjacent islands of La Désirade, Les Saintes, and Marie-Galante.
+Guadeloupe is one of the twenty-six régions of France.
+It also comprises five islands such as Basse-Terre, Grande-Terre, separated from Basse-Terre by a narrow sea channel called salt river, with the adjacent islands of La Désirade, Les Saintes, and Marie-Galante.

-Guadeloupe boasts a spirited blend of French and African influences.
-As well-known for its sugar and rum as for its beaches and resorts, the archipelago offers an interesting mix of modern cities, rural hamlets, rainforests, and secluded beaches.
+Guadeloupe boasts spirited blend of French and African influences.
+As well known for its sugar and rum as for its beaches and resorts, the archipelago offers an interesting mix of modern cities, rural hamlets, rainforests and secluded beaches.

 KNOW BEFORE YOU GO

 Climate: Guadeloupe follows the rest of the Caribbean with gorgeous weather almost all year round, expect hot days and cool nights